Skip to content

 FAQs

-What are the similarities between a bar graph and histogram?
+What are the similarities between a bar graph and a histogram?

 Both bar graphs and histograms are used to visually represent data.
 They both use bars to represent the data, with the height or length of the bars representing the values being measured.
 Both graphs are used to identify trends, patterns, and relationships in data.